Frequently Asked Questions

 Courses will be held at Little Pine Island Camp in Comstock Park.

-Are classes per year or per semester?
+Are classes per year or seasonal?

 Is there work outside of class?